 Your home may be repossessed if you do not maintain payments on any mortgage or loan secured against it.

 When considering where to find your mortgage advice you should be aware of what options are available to you.
+A G Mortgages Ltd will discuss your plans and make a recommendation offering a “whole of market” proposition from over 80 lenders

-With interest-only method, you only repay the interest on the amount borrowed.
-At the end of the mortgaged term the capital is still outstanding.
-Therefore, you will need to have a pot of money to repay the mortgage at the end of the term.
+With interest-only mortgages, you only repay the interest on the amount borrowed.
+At the end of the mortgaged term the capital is still outstanding so you will need to have a pot of money to repay the mortgage at the end of the term.
 Traditionally the preferred product for repaying the capital was a mortgage endowment policy (which included a set amount of life cover), although more recently Individual Savings Accounts (ISAs) and pensions are being used.
 However, you must be aware that the pot of money you build during the mortgage term may not be sufficient to repay the mortgage.

 With a fixed rate mortgage your monthly mortgage payment is fixed for a specified number of months or years as agreed when you select your mortgage product.
 This may help you with your budgeting as you know what you will be paying for your mortgage each month.

 On application for any credit, a lender will complete a credit search looking at your credit file to identify patterns of behaviour with your past credit to see if you are suitable for future credit.
-In addition a lender completes a credit score, which looks at how well you match their preferred client profile.
+In addition, a lender completes a credit score, which looks at how well you match their preferred client profile.
 If your credit search and credit score are both acceptable, the lender is more likely to offer you a mortgage.

-There are 3 main credit reference agencies, Experian, Equifax, and TransUnion which lenders use, but each lender may have its own preferred credit reference agency, and sometime the data can vary between agencies.
+There are 3 main credit reference agencies which lenders might use: Experian, Equifax, and TransUnion.
+However, each lender may have its own preferred credit reference agency, and sometimes the data can vary between the agencies.
+A G Mortgages Ltd has affiliated to Checkmyfile* which combines the data from all these credit reference agencies into a single report.

 * Checkmyfile will pay A G Mortgages Ltd when you complete your validated trial.